App Tutorials

 Step 4: Check Meet Results

 Switch to the Meets tab to see a chronological list of every competition.
-Tap any meet to see all events swum, the times posted, personal best indicators, FINA points, and placements.
+Tap any meet to see all events swum, the times posted, personal best indicators, World Points, and placements.

-Gophin app meet results showing event times, personal best indicators, and FINA points for a swim competition
+Gophin app meet results showing event times, personal best indicators, and World Points for a swim competition

 Step 5: Track Time Evolution